GEOLYTIX/mapp/foss4g_workshop/styling.md

 If you add a location from the scratch layer to the locations list by clicking on the highlighted feature you will notice that the location geometry is rendered in a distinctive style which is assigned from the location listview itself.

-Let's remove the geometry entry from the geojson layer and apply a selected style instead.
+**Remove the geometry entry from the scratch layer infoj** and apply a selected style instead.
 Instead of a location list specific stroke, all listed locations will be rendered with a 2pt purple stroke.

 ```json
 "selected": {